TLe2023/PaymentFraudDetection/README.md

 - **Baseline - Train:** Before the models were trained and hyper-parameter tuned on the Low Amount train set, a no-skill model was built to obtain a baseline.
 Our goal is to have the model which has the accuracy score greater 50% and the F1 score greater than 27%.

 - **Default models - Train:** The below models were built with default options and the results are depicted in the table below.
 AB provides the lowest score and is the slowest model in terms of training time.
 It was eliminated.
-DT has a very decent score but it is slower than XGB and HGBT because it built a very deep tree - more than 60 in depth.
+DT has a very decent score but it is slower than XGB because it built a very deep tree - more than 60 in depth.

 ![scores1](images/scores_default.png)